Chagas IgG

 • A negative result does not exclude the possibility of exposure or infection by T. cruzi.

-• Antibodies produced in response to other typanosomal infections may cross react with the T. cruzi antigen preparation used in one of the ELISA assays.
+• Antibodies produced in response to other typanosomal infections may cross react with the

 Common Causes for Rejection

-• Unacceptable specimen type or source
+• unacceptable specimen type or source

-• Improper shipping conditions
+• improper shipping conditions

-• Expired media or collection container
+• expired media or collection container

-• Discrepancies between specimen label and submission form
+• discrepancies between specimen label and submission form

-• Incomplete or missing submission form
+• missing/incomplete/illegible submission form

 Additional Information